Electric Mini Ellipse

 Electrifying a Classic

 I'm a great fan of the original glider version of the Mini Ellipse, so when I decided to have a dabble at electric, a Mini Ellipse conversion seemed the obvious choice.
-Before I go furhter, I should say I am not an e-expert - the purpose of the exercise was simply to get something going during our Foot and Mouth crisis in 2001...
+Before I go further, I should say I am not electrics enthusiast or expert - the purpose of the exercise was to have something to fly during the Foot and Mouth crisis.

 Completed model after test flights